2forts/QuantumMeter/README.md

 **Francisco Orts and Rodrigo Gil-Merino**

-This repository contains all the written code for the paper "blablabla".
-It allows simplifying quantum circuits under certain assumptions.
+This repository contains all the written code for the paper "A framework for quantum circuit optimization: comparators as a case study", written by Francisco Orts and Rodrigo Gil-Merino.
+It allows simplifying quantum arithmetic circuits and, in general, any quantum circuit that computes an operation between two bit strings $A$ and $B$ whose operation is based on Boolean algebra.

 The code is written in Python.
 These libraries are necessary:
+* qiskit
+* collections

 **Files included:**
 * [OptimizeConcatenatedCNOT.py](https://github.com/2forts/QuantumMeter/blob/main/OptimizeConcatenatedCNOT.py):